grafana/athena-datasource/README.md

 ### Assuming a role

 The `Assume Role ARN` field allows you to specify which IAM role to assume, if any.
 When left blank, the provided credentials are used directly and the associated role or user should have the required permissions.
-If this field is non-blank, on the other hand, the provided credentials are used to perform an [sts:AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) call.
+If this field is filled in, on the other hand, the provided credentials are used to perform an [sts:AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) call.

 ### Endpoint